About Estelle

 My Courses:

-I created and ran three courses on cosmology at the Central Coast Community College, University of Newcastle campus in Ourimbah NSW, these were the three courses – ran for a full year in 2013-2014.
+I created and ran three courses on cosmology at the Central Coast Community College, University of Newcastle campus in Ourimbah, NSW.
+These courses ran for a full year in 2013-2014.

 Research Interests:

-The area of interest is Special & General Relativity and its relationship with Cosmology.
-SN1a (supernovae 1a) and GRBs (Gamma ray busters) are also of interest.
-I like Astronomy in general and also theoretical physics as well; the combination of these subjects takes up most of my academic study time.
-Special Relativity and unified theories, including string theory, are also on the list.
-I am a bit of an Einstein buff and also enjoy reading treatments of Einstein’s work.
+My area of interest is Special and General Relativity and their relationship with Cosmology and time.
+I like Astronomy in general and theoretical physics; combining these subjects takes up most of my academic study time.
+Special and General Relativity and unified theories, including alternative gravity theories, are also on the list.
+I am a bit of an Einstein buff, and I also enjoy reading about Einstein’s work.

 Biographical Sketch:

-My name is Estelle Asmodelle and I am a professional artist as well as a scientist and have been painting all my life, and exhibited in many countries and galleries around the world.
+My name is Estelle Asmodelle.
+I am a professional artist and scientist.
+I have been painting all my life and have exhibited in many countries and galleries around the world.
 You can see more of my art at Abstract Artist.
-I was born 50 years to the day of the birth of Robert Oppenheimer, and 230 years to the day of the birth of Immanuel Kant.
+I was born 50 years to the day of Robert Oppenheimer’s birth and 230 years to the day of Immanuel Kant’s birth.
 It seems rather auspicious, considering my areas of interest.

 In my early academic life, I studied toward a B.Sc.
-(Physics), and then two years later transferred to a B.Math (Computing Science).
-It was in these early student days that my passion for relativity and cosmology was first sparked.
+(Physics), then transferred two years later to a B.Math (Computing Science).
+My passion for relativity and cosmology was first sparked in these early student days.

-In the past, I’ve also been a director of two other technology companies, in Australia and have been actively involved in research and development of innovative technologies as a designer and inventor.
-I’ve worked with computers most of my life and have designed automated systems and have published over a dozen patents and articles in technology publications in robotics and machine control systems.
-I have had to deal with many academics at various universities within Australia, in regards to the systems I’ve designed and consulted with professors in electrical and mechanical engineering and also some physics departments as well.
+In the past, I’ve also been a director of three other technology companies in Australia and have been actively involved in the research and development of innovative technologies as a designer and inventor.
+I’ve worked with computers most of my life, have designed automated systems, and have published over a dozen patents and articles in technology publications in robotics and machine control systems.
+I have had to deal with many academics at various universities within Australia regarding the systems I’ve designed, and I’ve consulted with professors in electrical and mechanical engineering, as well as some physics departments.

-More recently, namely since 2008, I’ve returned to university and continued my passion for astronomy and cosmology and am working towards a B.Sc.
+Since 2008, I returned to university and continued my passion for astronomy and cosmology, by working towards a B.Sc.
 (Hons.) in Astronomy with the University of Central Lancashire, UCLAN, in the UK.
-I am active in writing about astrophysics and relativity and am a student member of the Institute of Physics (UK), and a student member of the Australasian Society for General Relativity and Gravitation (Aust.).
-I have written for Cosmos magazine (Australia) and have also written feature articles for the Journal of the Institute of Science and Technology in the UK, about astrophysics and relativity.
+At the same time, I was active in writing about astrophysics and relativity.
+I was a student member of the Institute of Physics (UK) and the Australasian Society for General Relativity and Gravitation (Aust.).
+I have written for Cosmos magazine (Australia) and have also written feature articles for the Journal of the Institute of Science and Technology in the UK, on topics including astrophysics and relativity.

-In 2012 I started getting invitations to various astronomical groups to give presentations in areas of interest and these are continuing.
-There is a list of these presentations on this page for anyone interested in learning more about my activities.
+In 2012, I started getting invitations from various astronomical groups to give presentations in my areas of interest, and these invitations are continuing.
+For anyone interested in learning more about my activities, there is a list of these presentations on this page.

 Some items about me:

-In 2017 I completed my B.Sc.
+In 2017, I completed my B.Sc.
 Astronomy [honours 1st class].
-Then in January of 2018, I started studying towards a PhD in Relativistic Quantum Information at Queensland University.
+Then, in January of 2018, I started studying for a PhD in Relativistic Quantum Information at Queensland University.
 The doctoral thesis was entitled:

 ‘Quantum interpretations in relativistic quantum information [RQI].’